DanielTemesgen/danieltemesgen.github.io/_posts/2020-08-31-creating-an-API-with-AWS.markdown

 ### Setting up an Example project
 The first thing we want to do is set up an example project up, a basic API which returns "Hello World".
 This will provide us with a good basis to iterate on.
 This [tutorial series](https://www.youtube.com/playlist?list=PLyb_C2HpOQSDlnrNJ_ERqTAkIe21xyRhi) (up to Part 5) explains the basics of AWS and goes through an example deployment.
 The series will get you up until the point where you set the API up.

+The tutorials goes through the following:
+*

+Don't forget to:
+*

 ### FastAPI
 It's at this point we diverge from the series and forge our own path!
 Rather than use Flask to set up our API we'll use a newer framework called [FastAPI](https://fastapi.tiangolo.com/).
 Unlike flask, this framework was designed explicitly to create APIs, and has a number of interesting features such automatically generated documentation which make it a great choice.